 - If a Customer hasn’t been imported it is either because it is missing an essential piece of information, or some data is misaligned.
 Return to step 7 and review any Customers skipped.

-Tip: You can also create any customers manually within Telstra Trades Assist that weren’t imported.
-Click here to learn how to create a customer using the admin console.
+Tip: Create any customers manually within Telstra Trades Assist that weren’t imported.
+Learn how to create a customer using the admin console here.

 - Once imported, all your customers will be displayed by clicking from the Side Menu, as well as being visible on the iPhone or iPad app